Top U.N. court won't dismiss Israel genocide case but stops short of ordering Gaza cease-fire

 The ICJ is the U.N.'s top court and its rulings are binding, but it has no power to enforce them.

-"ICJ judges assessed the facts and the law, ruled in favour of humanity and international law," Riyad Al-Maliki, the foreign minister for the Palestinian Authority, said in response to the interim ruling, according to the Reuters news agency.
+"ICJ judges assessed the facts and the law, ruled in favor of humanity and international law," Riyad Al-Maliki, the Foreign Minister for the Palestinian Authority, said in response to the interim ruling, according to the Reuters news agency.

-South Africa's minister of international relations, Naledi Pandor, said that the interim ruling would necessitate a pause in fighting in Gaza.
+South Africa's Minister of International Relations Naledi Pandor said, despite the lack of a cease-fire order, that the interim ruling would necessitate a pause in fighting in Gaza.

 Hamas attacked Israel on Oct.
 7, killing 1,200 people and kidnapping about 240 others.
 Israel immediately launched a counter-offensive against the group in Gaza, with the stated goal of destroying it.
 That offensive has killed over 26,000 people, mostly women and children, according to the Ministry of Health in the Hamas-run Palestinian territory.
 Hamas, long designated a terrorist organization by Israel, the U.S. and the European Union, has ruled over Gaza since the 1990s.